Margaret Weis: Career

-Weis recalled, "Of course, my mother knew I was going to starve with such a worthless degree" so her mother got her a job as a proofreader at a small publishing company in neighboring Kansas City, Missouri.
+Weis recalled, "Of course, my mother knew I was going to starve with such a worthless degree", so her mother got her a job as a proofreader at a small publishing company in neighboring Kansas City, Missouri.
 There, she ascended to editor, learned all about the book industry, and found an agent—crediting the job as an unusually good start for an author.
-She started writing for the low-paying juvenile book market by appealing to librarians with her high quality, well researched books.
+She started writing for the low-paying juvenile book market by appealing to librarians with her high-quality, well-researched books.
 From 1972 to 1983 she worked for Herald Publishing House as advertising director and subsequently as director of Independence Press, Herald Publishing's trade division from 1981 to 1983.

-Her first book is a biography of the outlaws Frank and Jesse James, because Frank had been buried in a cemetery near her childhood school in Independence.
+Weis's first book is a biography of the outlaws Frank and Jesse James, because Frank had been buried in a cemetery near her childhood school in Independence.
 In the late 1970s and early 1980s, she wrote children's books about computer graphics, robots, the history of Thanksgiving, and an adventure book at a second-grade reading level for prisoners with low literacy levels.